 Their Place Among the Marketing Gods

 Brand pundits and experts often tell interesting and compelling stories of how these brands took a place among the pantheon of marketing gods.
 They tell you how those brands came to be, what they promise and how loyal the customers are to the brand.
 How many times have you heard a “brand expert” recall the power of the Harley Davidson brand by asking, “Would your customers tattoo their logo on their arms?”
 It makes for great theater and it certainly demonstrates the sense of identification that the Harley rider has for his bike.
-However, if we are going to hold these brands up as models to emulate, might it not be interesting to look at a similar list fro
+However, if we are going to hold these brands up as models to emulate, might it not be interesting to look at a similar list from the near past.

 Brands From The 1980's

 Here then, is a partial list of powerful brands from the 1980s.
 It is not intended to be complete or even broad, just a bit of food for thought.
 In 1982, you would have found Sony, Converse, Sears, Commodore, RCA, Microsoft, Chevrolet, Coca-Cola, Disney, and Kodak included on that list.
 Some are still as strong as ever.
 Others have gone away — some completely.
 Associated Press reported recently on the downturn Kodak has taken recently, and it warrants a discussion about brand and the responsibility brands have to remaining relevant.

 Kodak posts narrower 1Q loss, sales edge up By BEN DOBBIN, AP Business Writer ROCHESTER, N.Y. - Eastman Kodak Co. said Thursday its first-quarter loss narrowed to $115 million as it chases a bigger stake in digital photography.
 Hit by carry-over restructuring charges after navigating a four-year digital overhaul, the photography products maker lost the equivalent of 40 cents a share in the January-March quarter, compared with a loss of $151 million, or 53 cents a share, a year earlier.